| The man lying on the floor is Paul Sheppard. Patricia stares

 he hasn't been doing anything; he can't wait to get back

+to work!
 Jill is vacuuming up the fragments of glass in the lounge room

 at Toorak when there's a knock at the front door.
 Outside, Terry